Beethoven's musical style: Late period

 After 1814, Beethoven's output dropped considerably due to turmoil in his personal life, creative exhaustion after 10 years of near-constant musical activity, and the challenge of sustaining the Classical style while other composers like Rossini and Weber were moving towards the Romantic style.
 This resulted in a stylistic change in Beethoven's work, but his continued adherence to the Classical forms he loved meant that the influence of these late works only became apparent after the time of his own younger contemporaries.

-Beethoven became more concerned with lyricism in this period.
+This stylistic change has been described by Charles Rosen as a "contraction or even a distillation of classical procedure rather than an expansion [of it]," and this manifests itself in a "more direct and intimate mode of communication."
+Theodor Adorno went further, stating:"Everywhere in his formal language [during his late period] ... one finds formulas and phrases of convention scattered about.
+The works are full of decorative trill sequences, cadences, and fioraturas.
+Often convention appears in a form that is bald, undisguised, [and] untransformed."Beethoven became more concerned with lyricism in this period.
 Although his melodic skills have been criticised, Beethoven previously utilised immensely lyrical melodies, and during his middle period, developed a hymn-like melodic style in his slow movements.
-This was intensified in his late period and was combined with a newfound "intimacy and delicacy" which was already apparent in works like the Piano Sonata in A major, op.
+This was intensified in his late period and was combined with a newfound "intimacy and delicacy" which was already apparent in works like the Piano Sonata in A major, Op.
 101.

 Beethoven also arranged 150 folksongs for the editor George Thomson during this time.
 Many melodies reminiscent of folksong appear in his late works, especially in his song-cycle An die ferne Geliebte, which was a great influence on the next generation of composers.
 These works largely departed from the Classical style.
 This incorporation of vocal forms also manifested in the setting of Friedrich Schiller's 'Ode to Joy' in the finale of the Ninth Symphony, this time being carrying symbolism of universal brotherhood.
-Another aspect of this is frequent use of recitative and arioso in instrumental works like the Piano Sonata in A-flat Major, Op.
-110, and the 'belkemment' passage in the Cavatina of the String Quartet in B-flat major, op.
+Another aspect of this is frequent use of recitative and arioso in instrumental works like the Piano Sonata in A-flat major, Op.
+110, and the 'beklemmt' passage in the Cavatina of the String Quartet in B-flat major, Op.
 130.